fleetdm/fleet/docs/Configuration/gitops.md

 ### Agent options

 ...

 ### Controls

 ...

 ----

 ## Library (`lib/`)

-Library is used to store files that define policies, queries, configuration profiles, scripts, and agent options.
-These files can be referenced in default configuration (`default.yml`) and team configurations inside `teams/` folder in GitOps repo.
+The library is used to store files that define policies, queries, configuration profiles, scripts, and agent options.
+These files can be referenced in the default configuration (`default.yml`) and team configurations inside `teams/` folder in the GitOps repo.

 ### Policies

 The `lib/{name}.policies.yml` files define set of policies that can be referenced in a default and team configurations.